 The IET is made up from over forty predecessor organisations that can trace their history as far back as 1854 with the Society of Engineers (SoE).
 The Society of Engineers was established in May 1854 in The Strand, London, it was the third oldest professional engineering body in the UK.
 It promoted the interests of members worldwide and was concerned with all branches of engineering.
-In 2005 the SoE was absorbed in to the Institution of Incorporated Engineers (IIE) and then later in 2006 the IIE merged with the Institution of Electrical Engineers (IEE) to form the IET (Institution of Engineering and Technology) and now has over 168,000 members worldwide.
+In 2005 the SoE was absorbed in to the Institution of Incorporated Engineers (IIE) and then later in 2006 the IIE merged with the Institution of Electrical Engineers (IEE) to form the IET (Institution of Engineering and Technology) and now has over 158,000 members in 153 countries.

 To see all the predecessor institutions of the IET see the PDF family tree below:

 The IET is prolific in its publishing dating back to its early days as the STE.
 In 1882 the first edition of the Wiring Regulations: Rules and Regulations for the Prevention of Fire Risks arising from Electric Lighting was published.
 The regulations were later extended to all aspects of electric wiring, including factories and ships.

 By the mid-1960s members could also subscribe to Proceedings.
 Students were catered for in the Student's Quarterly Journal.